 In trading, we all know there are a lot of variables.
-One huge variable is the trend.
+One huge forex variable is the trend.
 Almost every trader wants to recognize the trend, whether they are going to trade with it or against it, but it begs the question: What is the trend?
+We determine this through trend analysis.

 How do we determine which way the market is trending?
-For a trader who scalps on the five minute charts, is the trend found on the 15 minute chart?
+For a trader who scalps on the five-minute forex charts, is the trend found on the 15-minute chart?
 That may be the trend he is looking at, but what if the 4HR is very strong in the opposite direction?

-These are Current Charts of the USD/JPY.
+These are past charts of the USD/JPY.
 Which one is actually the trend?

 This makes trading interesting.
 Things become very relative and subjective based on what and how you are looking at things.